nicobistolfi/mockthis-api-gen/README.md

 Please not that the project is only a proof of concept and it is not intended to be used in production.

+_*For a comprehensive guide on how to generate a dynamic mock API [click here](https://nico.bistol.fi/blog/generative-ai-dynamic-mock-api)*_

 ## Requirements
 * The script requires Python 3.10 or higher.
 * NPM is used to install the dependencies for deployment with Serverless Framework.